krompaco/record-collector/README.md

 ## Installed packages

-Built using .NET Core 3.1 and these packages and projects.
+Built using .NET 5.0 and these packages and projects.
 Thank you!

 | Project                                                 | License                   |
 |---------------------------------------------------------|---------------------------|